 In Japan and around the world, peace ceremonies are held.
 On O'ahu, the ceremonies remember those who died and recognize the long-standing relationship between Hawai'i and Japan.
-The ceremonies also helps spread the prayer for everlasting world peace.
-A number of our clergy take part in the ecumenical services.
+The ceremonies also helps spread a prayer for everlasting world peace.
+A number of clergy from the Diocese of Hawai'i take part in the ecumenical services.

 30th Annual Hiroshima Peace Ceremony

 On Tuesday, August 6, 2019, officials in Hiroshima held a somber service, with the memorial bell ringing at 8:15 AM, the moment the atomic bomb exploded over the city.

 In Honolulu, the Hiroshima Peace Ceremony was held at the Izumo Taishakyo Mission of Hawai'i.
 The special guest speaker was Hiroshima atomic bomb survivor Lawrence Fumio Miwa.

 “Every year in August I remember what I went through in the city that was completely wiped out by the bomb,” said Mr. Miwa.
 “And then when I got there in the morning of August 15 nothing was there.
 I was the only person in the city.”

 Mayor Kirk Caldwell and students from Minami High School also spoke.
 Pictured at top is Mr. Miwa ringing the bell, along with Bishop Daiya Amano from Izumo Taishakyo Mission of Hawai'i who had performed a Shinto purification and blessing before ringing the bell.